TBF of CT - Tournament Rules

 Any checks written to members as payouts for tournaments awards must be cashed within 60 days.
 Checks which are not cashed within that time will be null and void.

 TOURNAMENT TRAIL POINTS: Tournament trail points shall be awarded in the following manner: For each tournament the first place contestant (determined by total weight of fish caught) shall receive 300 points, second place shall receive 298 points and 3rd thru last place shall decline in 2 point increments with people who catch no fish receiving 50 points less than the last person who caught fish.
 There will be separate standings for the two divisions.
+Boaters will compete against Boaters.
+Non-Boaters will compete against Non-Boaters.
 At the end of the year the overall standings (for each division) will be determined by total points accumulated throughout the year.
 There will be a drop tournament this year so that the top 4 finishes of the 5 tournaments will be counted for total year end points.

-PROTESTS: All protests must be filed with the Tournament Director prior to the closing of the scales.
-When a protest is filed the Tournament Director will choose a minimum of 3 uninvolved people (without ties to any of the parties concerned).
+PROTESTS: All protests must be filed (in writing) with the Tournament Director prior to the closing of the scales.
+When a protest is filed the Tournament Director will choose a minimum of three (3) uninvolved people (without ties to any of the parties concerned).
 These people will then listen to all sides of the story and make a determination as to the outcome.

-Each year a number of anglers will be selected from the TBF tournament trail to be members of the State Team.
-Members who wish to advance to the State Team from the trail will do so in the following manner.
+Each year a number of anglers will be selected from the TBF tournament trail to be anglers in that years‘ National Semi Finals.
+Members who wish to advance to the TBF National Semi Finals from the trail will do so in the following manner.

-A. Members who wish to advance to the team must fish the trail as competitors in the A division.
+A. Members who wish to advance to the N.S.F. must fish the trail as competitors in the Boater or Non-Boater division.

-B. Members who wish to advance from the trail must pay an added fee of $75.00 prior to fishing their first qualifying tournament of the season.
+B. Members who wish to advance from the trail must pay an added qualifier fee of $150.00 prior to fishing their first qualifying tournament of the season.